-- 1. The parent-Retiree/DCC Retiree dies; - 2.
-The parent-Retiree/DCC Retiree enrolls in Medicare (Part A, Part B, or both); - 3.
-The parents become divorced or legally separated; or - 4.
+- 1. The parent-Employee or parent-Retiree/DCC Retiree dies; - 2.
+The parent-Employee's hours of employment are reduced (only applicable to Employees working for a Participating Employer); - 3.
+The parent-Employee's employment ends for any reason other than his or her gross misconduct (only applicable to Employees working for a Participating Employer); - 4.
+The parent-Employee or parent-Retiree/DCC Retiree enrolls in Medicare (Part A, Part B, or both); - 5.
+The parents become divorced or legally separated; or - 6.
 The child stops being eligible for coverage under the Program as a "Dependent Child."

 Sometimes, filing a proceeding in bankruptcy under title 11 of the United States Code can be a qualifying event.
-If a proceeding in bankruptcy is filed with respect to the Company, and that bankruptcy results in you losing coverage, you are a qualified beneficiary with respect to the bankruptcy.
-Your Spouse of Record, Surviving Spouse of Record, and Dependent Child(ren) will also be qualified beneficiaries if bankruptcy results in the loss of their coverage under the Program.
+If a proceeding in bankruptcy is filed with respect to the Company, and that bankruptcy results in the loss of coverage of a Retiree, the Retiree is a qualified beneficiary with respect to the bankruptcy.
+The Retiree's Spouse of Record, Surviving Spouse of Record, and Dependent Child(ren) will also be qualified beneficiaries if bankruptcy results in the loss of their coverage under the Program.